Our Mission: To introduce the beauty and challenges of nature to Teenagers

 Two Weeks of Wilderness Adventure for ages 16-17: a two-week adventure with basic, intermediate, advanced, survival and outdoor skills training – LEARN MORE

 28-Days of Wilderness Adventure for older teens – an extensive 28-day Wilderness Immersion program.
 Wilderness survival training for the adventurous spirit from 15 to 17 years of age – LEARN MORE

-Teen Camps are held in northern California near Mount Shasta at our rugged high mountain field camp.
-Mountain streams lull us to sleep at night with night skies so clear you can see the Milky Way.
-We also enjoy an exciting diversity of wild plants, like the insect eating Darlingtonia and wildlife including Black Tailed Deer, Golden Eagles and Anna’s Hummingbirds.
+Lifesong Wilderness Adventures Teen Adventure Camps are held in northern California near Mount Shasta.
+Camp is 10 miles west of the village of Weed.
+Where mountain streams lull us to sleep at night and night skies so clear you can see the Milky Way.

 Parents, we care about your teen

 Your son or daughter’s well being is important to us.
 We understand that being away from home for the first time can be difficult.
 Our counselors do their very best to help your teen feel welcome and at ease.

 Over the many years of working with teens.
 Many teenagers who come to camp are very good cooks.
 This has been a wonderful surprise for us. so In the spirit of self-reliance, teens now will cook their own meals at camp.
 We supply the food and gear, the teens take care of the rest.

 Our campers safety is the most important.
 Safety in all camp activities is an integral part of our camp program.

 We provide a supportive, caring, and welcoming camp environment to all.

 Parent’s, nature has taught me there is strength and wisdom in diversity.
 I have learned that nature does not care about the color of one’s skin or if we are male or female.
 Nor does she care from what background we come from or what language we speak.
 We are all part of the web of life.